 - IMPROVES HEART HEALTH – Yoga not only helps to decrease heart rates and blood pressure, it can also help lower total cholesterol.
 Practicing yoga also promotes healthy circulation, which is also very good for the heart.

 - DECREASES PAIN & INFLAMMATION – The stretching can temporarily relieve stiff joints as well as improve flexibility and circulation.
 Yoga is the perfect complimentary therapy for musculoskeletal disorders like fibromyalgia and arthritis.

 - FEMALE REPRODUCTIVE PROBLEMS – Some postures can reduce pressure on the uterus, relieve cramps, and the gentle stretching can ease stiffness and tension in the lower back that is present during that time of the month.

 Yoga doesn’t require any special equipment or clothes, however, an inexpensive yoga mat may help provide cushion and grip.
+You can get started on your own at home, so a gym isn’t necessary.
+Check out THIS 15 min BEGINNER’S VIDEO to help get you started.
 I’m more of a group exercise person, so the classes offered at my gym work great for me.
-Not a gym person?
-You can get started on your own at home.
-Check out THIS 15 min BEGINNER’S VIDEO to help get you started.
-There are also many fitness and yoga studios that offer a variety of classes.

 According to Q, yoga can make you more aware of your own body and more conscious of its strengths, weaknesses, and needs.
-Doesn’t matter what size you are either.
 Yoga is hard at first.
 Don’t let anyone tell you different.
-But as with anything, you get better, and in this case, more flexible with time.
+As with anything, you get better, and in this case, more flexible with time.
 So, with its multiple health benefits, why wouldn’t you want to add yoga to your daily or weekly regimen???

 Cheers to all of the yogis out there!!
 New and seasoned.